herotc/hero-rotation/README.md

-**If you are using Curse Client V5, please update it to Twitch Client or download manually the addon, it's not longer supported by Curse and contains bugged updates.**
+**If you are using Curse Client V5, please upgrade to Twitch Client or download manually the addon, it's no longer supported by Curse and contains bugged updates.**

-**If you are experiencing issues with AoE rotation (likely Abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplate shown (camera can hide them).**
+**If you are experiencing issues with AoE rotation (likely Abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplates shown (camera can hide them).**

 # AethysRotation